-From new moon to full moon, the moon appears to grow larger as the days go by.
+From a new moon to a full moon, the moon appears to grow larger as the days go by.
 This process is called the Waxing of a moon.

 Meaning, the lunar shape of the moon is waxing or growing into its crescent phase.
 That’s why we call this phase of the moon a Waxing Crescent Moon.
 This lunar phase is also known as a Young Moon or simply Full Crescent Moon.